Honey from the Hive

 Harvesting honey

 We normally harvest honey once or twice a year, when the bees produce an excess, stored in special frames separate from the brood.
-It is ready once they have evaporated its water content down to 18 per cent, and have capped the honeycomb with wax.
+It is ready once they have evaporated its water content down to about 18 per cent, and have capped the honeycomb with wax.
 It is essential to wait until this point, to prevent honey fermentation.
 Patience is key, and we cannot always predict when it will be ready for customers!

 Keeping honey pure